Subtypes of AERD (Samter's Triad)

 Why Does Subtype Matter?

 This information is relatively new.
 In the future, researchers may be able to develop more individualized treatment plans based on subtype information.
 The finding that females appear more likely to develop the most severe forms of this disease is also of great interest.
-Other studies have found that the disease is slightly more common in women and that women tend to develop the disease earlier in life than men.
+Studies have found that the disease is slightly more common in women and that women tend to develop the disease earlier in life than men.
 Other research has found that about 24% of females with AERD have premenstrual worsening of asthma and sinus symptoms.

 Join the Facebook Samter's Society Support Group to connect with other patients!